PrincetonUniversity/job_defense_shield/docs/alert/low_gpu_util.md

 - `min_run_time`: (Optional) The number of minutes that a job must have ran to be considered.
 Default: 0

 - `proportion_thres_pct`: (Optional) Proportion threshold percentage.
-A user must be using at least this proportion of the total GPU-hours (as a percentage) in order to be sent an email.
-For example, setting this to 2 will exclude all users that are using less than 2% of the total GPU-hours.
+A user must have consumed at least this proportion of the total GPU-hours (as a percentage) in order to be sent an email.
+For example, a value of 2 will exclude all users that are using less than 2% of the total GPU-hours.
 Default: 0

+- `gpu_mem_eff_pct`: (Optional) Threshold for GPU memory efficiency as a percentage.
+Jobs with a GPU memory efficiency of greater than this value will be ignored.
+A job that uses 60 GB of an 80 GB GPU has a memory efficiency of 75%.
+For multi-GPU jobs, the mean GPU memory efficiency is used.
+This setting makes it possible to ignore jobs with low GPU utilization but high GPU memory usage.
+Default: 100

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).